Skip to main content

 Default color scheme:

-Choose your website's default color scheme: Light or Dark.
+Choose your website's default color scheme: Light, Dark, or System.

 Choose different shades of gray and change the general tone of your website (cool, warm, neutral)